rodneyazev/github-public-repositories-download-all/README.md

 ## Description

-A shell script to download all GitHub public repositories
+A shell script to download all public repositories from GitHub.

 ## How to